 Since 1977, the Jasper Arts Center has grown in size and strength.
 In March 1983, a 31 x 117 feet addition provided for the Krempp Art Gallery, office space, additional restrooms, a ticket booth, concession area and storage space.

 The Jasper Community Arts Commission employs a staff to oversee its day-to-day operations and programs.
-In the past few years the staff numbers have grown from the original two employees to four full-time and seven part-time employees.
+In the past few years the staff numbers have grown from the original two employees to four full-time and six part-time employees.